- •

 Discovering Stockholm, Sweden

-Stockholm, Sweden, is a stunning city made up of many islands.
-One special place to visit is the old town, called Gamla Stan, where colorful buildings and cobblestone streets make you feel like you’ve stepped back in time.
-Don’t miss the Royal Palace, where you can see the changing of the guard!
+Stockholm, the capital of Sweden, is a stunning city made up of 14 islands connected by bridges.
+One special place to visit is Gamla Stan, the old town with colorful buildings and cobblestone streets.
+Don't forget to see the Royal Palace where you can watch the changing of the guard!
+For some fresh air, you can relax at Djurgården Park, which is perfect for picnics and has pretty paths for walking or biking.